-Upon entering campus, Volunteers will be required to sign in on the Volunteer Sign In / Out Log.
-At that time, front office personnel will provide the Volunteer with their ID Badge.
+Upon entering campus, Volunteers will be required to scan their driver's license at the kiosk in the front office.
+A temporary volunteer badge will be printed at the kiosk.
+At that time, front office personnel will provide the Volunteer with their district provided ID Badge.
 ID Badges must be visible at all times while volunteers are on campus.
 Without the ID Badge, Volunteers could be mistaken for a visitor or a stranger on campus.

-When a Volunteer has completed all arranged activities for the day, the Volunteer will need to return the ID Badge to the front office and sign out on the Volunteer Sign In / Sign Out Log.
+When a Volunteer has completed all arranged activities for the day, the Volunteer will need to return the ID Badge to the front office and sign out at the kiosk in the front office.

 All ID badges must remain at the school site where Volunteering.
-When a volunteer discontinues participation in the Volunteer Program, the assigned school site must return the ID badge to the Liberty District Office.
+When a volunteer discontinues participation in the Volunteer Program, the assigned school site must return the ID badge to Liberty District Office.